drudge/n8n-nodes-puppeteer/README.md

     - **Timeout**: Allows you to specify tge maximum navigation time in milliseconds.
 You can pass 0 to disable the timeout entirely.
     - **Wait Until**: Allows you to change how Puppeteer considers navigation completed.
       - `load`: The load event is fired.
-      - `DOMContentLoaded`: The DOMContentLoaded event is fired.
+      - `domcontentloaded`: The DOMContentLoaded event is fired.
       - `networkidle0`: No more than 0 connections for at least 500 ms.
       - `networkidle2`: No more than 2 connections for at least 500 ms.
     - **Page Caching**: Allows you to toggle whether pages should be cached when requesting.